-Mobile Devices Policy
+Mobile Devices Policy Staff

-- 1. I understand that mobile devices, of any kind, should not be used in a manner that will prove disruptive to the normal routine of the School.
-Devices should be switched to silent unless it is being used as a learning tool in the classroom. - 2.
-I understand, unless permission has been granted, that it is forbidden to take images (photographs or videos) in the school environment or store school files and folders on a mobile device.
+- 2. I understand, unless permission has been granted, that it is forbidden to take images (photographs or videos) in the school environment or store school files and folders on a mobile device.
 If I need access to these files and folders then I will use remote access. - 3.
 Staff members are strictly prohibited from passing on their personal phone details to pupils and for connecting with pupils via social media. - 4.
 I understand I am fully responsible for maintaining an anti-virus programme on my mobile device. - 5.
 School-owned mobile phones given out to staff must be taken good care of and staff must take all reasonable precautions to ensure that the device is not damaged, lost or stolen.
 Any issues must be reported immediately. - 6.
 School-owned mobile phones given out to staff are subject to regular monitoring of itemised monthly bills. - 7.
-By using the school Wi-Fi, I agree to all terms and conditions within the Internet Access Policy. - 8.
-Personal devices with access to school email should be password protected.
+By using the school Wi-Fi, I agree to all terms and conditions within the Internet Access Policy.

+8. Personal devices with access to school email should be password protected.